baychub/cb-gsg/getting-started.md

 You can change to have all sensors reading simultaneously, for example, if the antennas are farther apart.
 1. Click the three-bar menu button at the top-left of the web admin portal.
 2. Click Scheduler.
+	[insert screenshot]
-3. In the blue header, click the ALL_ON option.
+4. In the blue header, click the ALL_ON option.
-4. Observe the change in the LED pattern on the sensors.
+5. Observe the change in the LED pattern on the sensors.

-## Viewing RFID data in Other Ways
+## Viewing RFID Data in Other Ways
 You've now used the RSP web portal to see a sample of some of the platform's capabilities.
 In this section, you'll use some RSP building blocks of data that can be part of your own RFID solution:
- - **The MQTT communications protocol.** The RSP Controller uses a built-in MQTT broker to deliver data structured as JSON-RPC.
+ - **MQTT communications protocol.** The RSP Controller uses a built-in MQTT broker to deliver data structured as JSON-RPC.
 Many libraries support the well-known MQTT and JSON-RPC protocols, so it's straightforward to implement data access in the code for your solution.
- - **The RSP Controller CLI.** The RSP Controller includes a simple, local command-line interface for accessing data and also for making sensor configuration changes.
+ - **RSP Controller CLI.** The RSP Controller includes a simple, local command-line interface for accessing data and also for making sensor configuration changes.

 ## Getting data over MQTT
 You can open a terminal window and subscribe to the RSP Controller events topic in order to monitor tag events produced by the RSP Controller, raw RFID tag data, and other RSP system information.